Trollwood’s 2019 Mainstage Musical:

 Fees: See Program Fees page here.

 This is Dwight’s second summer as technical director with the Trollwood Performing Arts School.
+Dwight oversaw the build and technical details for Trollwood’s 2018 production of Hello Dolly!
 His previous experience includes working as the associate technical director at Utah State University, where he earned an MFA in scenic design and technical direction.
 Dwight lives with his wife in Logan, Utah.

 Sound Designer & Audio Director

 Christian is a Fargo-native freelance sound designer and audio engineer who has been working professionally in the area for over 5 years.
-He is thrilled to be with Trollwood this summer season!
+He is thrilled to be back with Trollwood for his second summer!
+Christian served as the Sound Designer and Audio Director for Trollwood’s production of Hello Dolly in 2018.
 Selected local sound design credits include Dirty Rotten Scoundrels, Titanic, Aida, Grease, Billy Elliot, Godspell, Phantom of the Opera, Putnam County Spelling Bee, Fiddler on the Roof, Seussical the Musical, Bloody Bloody Andrew Jackson, Hair, and RENT.
-Christian is currently pursuing a Bachelor of Science from North Dakota.
+Christian is currently pursuing a Bachelor of Science from North Dakota State University.

 Jacob Foster is new to this stage but previously propped at New Jersey Repertory Company for their main stage and the West End Arts Festival.
 He was at Saint Michael’s College (Colchester, VT) propping such productions as ONCE and The Mousetrap.
 Previously, A Christmas Story, Little Shop of Horrors, and Moonlght and Magnolias at Mill Mountain Theater (Roanoke, VA).
 For two summers he called Totem Pole Playhouse (Feyetteville, PA) home with Judith Ivey as one highlight.
 In 2017 Merry-Go-Round Playhouse (Auburn, NY) let him prop two Youth Theatre tour productions, including Girl Who, a brand new musical in a choose-your-own-adventure style.
 Other Venues: The Hippodrome State Theatre (Gainesville, FL), The Station Theatre (Urbana, IL), and Central Piedmont Community College Summer Theatre (Charlotte, NC).